zwenergy/Tang-Nano-4k-Video-Lag-Tester-Mini-Shield/README.md

 *Do not place the same component as SMD and through-hole.*

+## Usage
+Just place the shield on the bottom-side of the Tang Nano 4k board with the component-side looking away from the board.
+The shield PCB has the pin names at the 4 corners printed on, to which it should connect to on the Tang Nano 4k board (the pin names are also printed on the bottom side of the Tang Nano 4k).
+You can also see an image in this repo.

 ## Parts
+The board can be either populated using THT or SMD components.
+Do not populate both, just either or.
+When ordering pre-assembled, the SMD version should be always cheaper.

+The SMD version includes the components *IR1, R1, Q1 and R3*.
+If you order pre-assembled, only tick these components.

+The THT components are *LED1, R2, Q2 and R4*.
 ### SMD
 | **Reference** | **Value**| **Links**
 |---------------|----------|----------|